tangruize/spssh/README.md

 ## Usage

 SPSSH can execute the same command simultaneously and execute different commands separately on remote servers using SSH.
-It supports GUI terminal emulators (e.g. gnome-terminal, mate-terminal and xfce4-terminal) to open remote windows.
+It supports GUI terminal emulators (e.g. gnome-terminal, konsole, mate-terminal and xfce4-terminal) to open SSH windows.
 And it also supports tmux.
 Additionally, there is a simple copy script to copy files to all servers.